China: We will be on Mars by the end of 2020

 Wu told reporters China is still studying the possibility of sending a man to the moon, but focusing on robotic lunar missions for now, including making the first soft landing on the far side of the moon around 2018.

-She also emphasized China's increasing cooperation with other international space agencies -- with NASA being the exception.
+He also emphasized China's increasing cooperation with other international space agencies -- with NASA being the exception.

 Since 2011, the U.S. Congress has prohibited NASA from working with China because of national security concerns.